 The T5 treadmill track has a standard length (60″ long) but extra width (22″ across).
 The LifeSpring shock absorbers soften the impact unbelievably well.
 Unlike rubber and foam, these springs won’t break down.
 An impressive cushioning package with three options for firmness will help runners improve endurance and minimize their risk of injury.

 The T5 treadmill comes with a quiet 3.0 HP MagnaDrive Motor System.
-This smart technology detects user weight and adjusts motor output accordingly.
+This smart technology detects user weight and adjusts the motor output accordingly.
 With three horsepower, its motor can handle runners and multiple daily users.
 Most owners can expect the engine to last much longer than a decade.

 Enable Bluetooth on your smart device and sync with Nike+, Garmin, and MyFitnessPal through Wahoo’s RunFit or to Apple Health, Jawbone, and Fitbit by enabling proximity login on the LFconnect app to keep all of your workout stats.
 Or, if you prefer a more engaging workout experience, connect to interactive apps such as RunSocial.